magento/devdocs/guides/v2.0/cloud/env/environment-vars_magento.md

 </tr></thead>
 <tbody><tr>
 <td><code>BUILD_OPT_SKIP_DI_COMPILATION</code></td>
 <td>If you are needing to quickly debug a set of code in developer mode, you can enable this option to skip compilation and before a build immediately.
 Compilation can take additional time to properly manage, compile, and then build your code.
 We only recommend this option for quick debug testing in developer mode.
 You should always run di_compilation.
-Available in versions 2.1.X, 2.2.X.
+Available in versions 2.1.2 and later, 2.2.X.
 For 2.2.X, we have removed `skip_di_compilation` from `build-options.ini` as it cannot be skipped during the build phase.</td>
 <td>skip_di_compilation = disabled</td>
 </tr>
 <tr>
 <td><code>BUILD_OPT_SKIP_DI_CLEARING</code></td>
 <td>Before di_generation runs, the build process clears the existing build to rebuild before deploying.
 If you are simply redeploying without needing to fully rebuild, you can use this option to skip the deletion of the existing built files.
 The deploy phase will reuse the existing build files.
-Available in versions 2.1.X, 2.2.X.
+Available in versions 2.1.2 and later, 2.2.X.
 For 2.2.X, we have removed `skip_di_clearing` from `build-options.ini` as it cannot be skipped during the build phase.</td>
 <td>skip_di_clearing = disabled</td>
 </tr>
 <tr>
 <td><code>BUILD_OPT_SCD_EXCLUDE_THEMES</code></td>
 <td>When enabled, this option does not generate static content for an entered theme location.
 This is extremely helpful when static content deployment occurs during the build phase.
 For example, the Luma theme is included with all {{site.data.var.ece}} projects.
 To exclude this theme, you would enter <code>exclude_themes = Magento/luma</code>.
 You may not need to constantly generate static content for this theme, which adds time to your build.
-Available in versions 2.1.X, 2.2.X. </td>
+Available in versions 2.1.4 and later, 2.2.X. </td>
 <td>exclude_themes = </td>
 </tr>
 <tr>